 Student Academic Performance:

 While not applying specific benchmarks, we strive to ensure that substantial portions of our students remain in good academic standing, and are not discontinued from the program for academic reasons.
 Similarly, we strive to ensure that substantial portions of our students earn at least a grade of "B" on their capstone, individual professional project or thesis.
-Between 2007 and 2017, only one student out of 556 graduates (0.002%) was discontinued from the program for academic reasons.
-Between 2007 and 2017, only 16 students out of 556 (0.03%) earned a grade of "C+" or lower on a capstone, professional project or thesis.
+Between 2009 and 2019 only one student out of 601 students admitted to the program was discontinued for academic reasons.
+Between 2011 and 2021, only 5 out of the 555 students who graduated from our program earned a grade of "C+" or lower on a capstone, professional project, or thesis.

 Please see a list of student awards and achievements here.